Garlic Shrimp Salad

 I love salads and don’t mind a simple salad that has just lettuce, cucumber and a few olives.

-But, sometimes I want to have oodles of veggies in my salad.
-And delicious succulent shrimp that have been sautéed with butter and garlic.
+But sometimes, I want to have oodles of veggies in my salad, and I add delicious succulent shrimp sautéed with butter and garlic.
+Tasty.

 I say make this salad when you are tired of the same old salad.
 It will put pep in your step and make you happy to eat a salad.

-Leave off the brie cheese and it becomes Whole30 compliant.
+You can leave off the brie cheese, and it will be Whole30 compliant.
 I ate this when I did Whole30.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.